A customer service knowledge base is a key to customer experience as it allows customers to get the right information how and when they want it.

 A digital customer experience that customers appreciate has to incorporate the self-service ability that today’s customers have come to expect.

 Not every customer wants to call you on the phone.
 Not every customer wants to wait 24-48 hours for you to reply to their email.
-Even for top notch teams like we have at SSL Certificate provider DigiCert where our email response time is usually 10 minutes or less, customers today still want to “Google it” and expect to find the answer or information they’re looking for immediately.
+Even for top notch teams like we have at SSL Certificate provider DigiCert where our email response time is usually 10 minutes or less, customers today still want to “Google it” and expect to find the answer or information they’re looking for immediately- check them out here

 What is a knowledge base?